Booyaabes/openapi-cli/README.md

 ## How to use

-First, you have to generate a Python client with [swagger-codegen](https://github.com/swagger-api/swagger-codegen).
+First, you have to generate a Python client, from [Swagger Editor](https://editor.swagger.io/) or with [swagger-codegen](https://github.com/swagger-api/swagger-codegen).

 For example:

 ```sh